Lelio-Brun/Obelisk/README.md

 The Makefile also uses [imagemagick] and [wkhtmltopdf] to build documentation images.

-In addition to the package [suffix], which is used to define starred commands, here is a summary of package dependencies for the different LaTeX modes:
+In addition to the package [xparse], which is used to define starred commands, here is a summary of package dependencies for the different LaTeX modes:

 - `-tabular` : [tabularray]
 - `-simplebnf` : [simplebnf]